March 16, 2026

 Best Facebook Post of the Week

-Word Fun for the Valentine Week
+Word Fun This Week

-Best Sign Seen This Week (displayed in a paint store)
+Best Sign Seen This Week

 Best Bluesky Post of the Week